-The gains of inputs 1 and 2 can be linked using the Input/Output Panel buttons such that if either input's gain is adjusted, the change in gain is applied to both inputs.
+The gains of inputs 1 and 2 can be linked using the control surface buttons such that if either input's gain is adjusted, the change in gain is applied to both inputs.
 This function is enabled and disabled using the buttons on this screen.